Sport and Exercise Science

 Sport and Exercise Nutrition

-You’ll be pairing sports and exercise with nutrition and investigating how the role of nutrition influences sports and exercise performance, training adaptions and recovery from exercise.
+You’ll be pairing sports and exercise with nutrition and investigating how the role of nutrition influences sports and exercise performance, training adaptations and recovery from exercise.
 You’ll also get the opportunity to work with others over many weeks on a group project to explore the effects of nutrition on responses to exercise.
 By the end of this module, you’ll have picked up the necessary skills to transfer your abilities into real-world scenarios as a sports and exercise nutritionist.

 Sports Injuries

 In this module, you’ll widen your knowledge about supporting the recovery of athletes through injury.
 You’ll investigate the epidemiology, diagnosis and mechanisms behind the most common sports injuries, including join-specific injuries.
-You’ll learn how to identify risk-factors, implement evidence-based treatment plans, and develop and understanding of rehabilitation principles, processes and techniques.
+You’ll learn how to identify risk-factors, implement evidence-based treatment plans, and develop an understanding of rehabilitation principles, processes and techniques.
 You’ll have the opportunity to gain practical experience in assessing, treating, and supporting individuals with their return to sports from a wide variety of scenarios.
 By the end of this module, you will have refined your expertise in supporting individuals’ recovery from injury and you will also have gained the confidence to tackle some of the challenging and evolving areas of sport.

 Independent Study 2#